phzwart/qlty/PLAN_2.5D.md

    - Allows flexibility for different use cases

 2. **Mean operation**: Should we support other operations (max, min, median)?
-   - **Decision**: Design enum to be extensible, but start with DIRECT and MEAN only
+   - **Decision**: Design enum to be extensible, but start with IDENTITY and MEAN only
    - Future operations: MAX, MIN, MEDIAN can be added as needed
    - Enum design allows easy extension without breaking changes